Off-policy Evaluation with Deeply-abstracted States: Abstract

-{\bf Abstract.} Off-policy evaluation (OPE) is crucial for evaluating a target policy's impact offline before its deployment.
+Off-policy evaluation (OPE) is crucial for assessing a target policy's impact offline before its deployment.
 However, achieving accurate OPE in large state spaces remains challenging.
 This paper studies state abstractions -- originally designed for policy learning -- in the context of OPE.
-Our contributions are three-fold: (i) We define a set of irrelevance conditions central to learning state abstractions for OPE. (ii) We derive sufficient conditions for achieving irrelevance in Q-functions and marginalized importance sampling ratios, the latter obtained by constructing a time-reversed Markov decision process (MDP) based on the observed MDP. (iii) We propose a novel two-step procedure that sequentially projects the original state space into a smaller space, which substantially simplify the sample complexity of OPE arising from high cardinality.
+Our contributions are three-fold: (i) We derive a bias-variance decomposition for the mean squared error (MSE) of various post-abstraction OPE estimators, e.g., estimators when applied to the abstract state space.
+Based on this decomposition, we demonstrate that the iterative application of Markov state abstractions (MSAs) can sequentially reduce the MSE of the resulting OPE estimator, ultimately leading to a substantial error reduction.
+In general, the finer the abstract state space, the lower the MSE of these estimators. (ii) Building on these insights, we propose a novel iterative procedure that sequentially projects the original state space into a smaller space while preserving the Markov assumption.
+This results in a deeply-abstracted state space, which is substantially smaller than the original and considerably reduces the sample complexity of OPE. (iii) We conduct numerical experiments to demonstrate the advantages of the proposed state abstraction for OPE in finite samples and to validate our theoretical findings.